Should I Change My Running Shoes When Pregnant?

 Should I Change My Running Shoes When Pregnant or Postpartum?

 The answer is (of course) that it depends!
 There is so much individual variation in bodily pregnancy changes and postpartum recovery.
-Listed below are a few general recommendations for pregnant and postpartum running footwear- Keep in mind that all the suggestions may not apply to you, but could be helpful to look into if you experience problems while running!
+Listed below are a few general recommendations for pregnant and postpartum running footwear- Keep in mind that all the suggestions may not apply to you, but could be helpful to look into if you experience discomfort while running!

 ➤Increase Cushioning: